 Once your juice has dripped through the bag, measure the resulting quantity.
 I ended up with about 700mls of juice.
-You need 450g sugar for every 600mls of juice, so in my case I used 525g of sugar.
+You need 450g sugar for every 600mls of juice, so in my case, I used 525g of sugar.
 Depending on what fruit you are using you could use the resulting pulp to make fruit leather.
-As Rose hip seeds are fairly unpalatable in my opinion, mine went in the bin.
+As Rosehip seeds are relatively unpalatable in my opinion, mine went in the bin.

-Heat your juice and sugar slowly until the sugar has dissolved, than allow it to come up to a rolling boil.
-Boil hard for 10-15 mins until your jelly has reached 105C on a preserving thermometer.
+Heat your juice and sugar slowly until the sugar has dissolved, then allow it to come up to a rolling boil.
+Boil hard for 10-15 mins until your Rosehip and Crab Apple jelly has reached 105C on a preserving thermometer.
 If you don’t have a thermometer, spoon a little jelly onto a saucer you have chilled in a freezer.
 Leave for 30 secs, then push with your finger; if the jelly wrinkles and doesn’t flood to fill the gap, it is ready.

 Don’t worry about any scum that rises to the surface while the jelly is boiling, once it is ready and you have removed it from the heat stir in a small lump of butter, which will disperse the scum.
 This photo was taken after I added the butter and the scum had started to disperse.

 Pour into clean, dry, hot jars that have been sterilised in a warm oven.
 I use clean, screw on lids for my preserves rather than waxed discs.
-I made 7 small jars of this Jelly – approximately 800mls in total.
+I made 7 small pots of Rosehip and Crab Apple Jelly – approximately 800mls in total.
 Store in a cool dark place if not using immediately.
 This Jelly should be good for at least 6 months while unopened.